Skip to content

 Unlike Regular Grove, the live blogs have a defined editing workflow operated by the button in the upper right.
 These change the statuses that appear on the left of the LB dashboard.

-When you start writing (or anytime before you're ready to send to an editor), click the Workflow button, then the Draft button:
+Before you send to an editor, click the Workflow button, then the Draft button:

 Are you editing?
 Click the Editing workflow button.